Habitat destruction: By region

-Ecosystems
+By type of ecosystem

 Tropical rainforests have received most of the attention concerning the destruction of habitat.
 From the approximately 16 million square kilometers of tropical rainforest habitat that originally existed worldwide, less than 9 million square kilometers remain today.
 The current rate of deforestation is 160,000 square kilometers per year, which equates to a loss of approximately 1% of original forest habitat each year.

 Other forest ecosystems have suffered as much or more destruction as tropical rainforests.
 Deforestation for farming and logging have severely disturbed at least 94% of temperate broadleaf forests; many old growth forest stands have lost more than 98% of their previous area because of human activities.
 Tropical deciduous dry forests are easier to clear and burn and are more suitable for agriculture and cattle ranching than tropical rainforests; consequently, less than 0.1% of dry forests in Central America's Pacific Coast and less than 8% in Madagascar remain from their original extents.

 Plains and desert areas have been degraded to a lesser extent.
 Only 10–20% of the world's drylands, which include temperate grasslands, savannas, and shrublands, scrub, and deciduous forests, have been somewhat degraded.
 But included in that 10–20% of land is the approximately 9 million square kilometers of seasonally dry-lands that humans have converted to deserts through the process of desertification.
 The tallgrass prairies of North America, on the other hand, have less than 3% of natural habitat remaining that has not been converted to farmland.

 Wetlands and marine areas have endured high levels of habitat destruction.
 More than 50% of wetlands in the U.S. have been destroyed in just the last 200 years.
 Between 60% and 70% of European wetlands have been completely destroyed.
 In the United Kingdom, there has been an increase in demand for coastal housing and tourism which has caused a decline in marine habitats over the last 60 years.
 The rising sea levels and temperatures have caused soil erosion, coastal flooding, and loss of quality in the UK marine ecosystem.
 About one-fifth (20%) of marine coastal areas have been highly modified by humans.
 One-fifth of coral reefs have also been destroyed, and another fifth has been severely degraded by overfishing, pollution, and invasive species; 90% of the Philippines' coral reefs alone have been destroyed.
 Finally, over 35% of the mangrove ecosystems worldwide have been destroyed.